BatGen/batGen/readme.md

     3. Requires at least two inputs: the index name, and all the columns names(second column in the txt file) separated by commas.

 5. The fifth section is Foreign Keys (Optional).
-    1. The keyword ForeignKeys must be surrounded by brackets ( [ ] ).
+    1. The keyword ForeignKeys must be surrounded by brackets ( [ ] )
     2. Use to create references to a column from another table
-    3. Requires three inputs: the column name(second column in the txt file), the word 'constrainsTo', and the other table name.other column name
+	3. Compound foreign keys are accepted
+    4. Follows the following syntax: First the column names in the current table that are referencing fields from other tables.
+Next the symbol '=>' denotes where the fields will be pointing to.
+And finally the table that is being referenced followed by the fields being referenced in parenthesis.
+The fields can be comma separated or space separated.
+Take a look at the following examples. the following examples.
+  		* Example: first, last => Employee(first_name, last_name)
+  		* Example: first last => Employee(first_name last_name)
+  		* Example: id => User(id)

 EXAMPLE TABLE FILE: (employee.txt)
 ```